umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 Each Umbraco content item indexed in Algolia is referenced by the content entity's `GUID` Key field.

 ### Algolia record structure
-An indexed Algolia record matching an Umbraco content item is composed of a default set of properties and a list of properties defined within the Umbraco dashboard.
+An indexed Algolia record matching an Umbraco content item is contains a default set of properties.
+It is augmented by the list of properties defined within the Umbraco dashboard.

 Properties that can vary by culture will have a record property corespondent with this naming convention: `[property]-[culture]`.